Business LoansBusiness Loan Requirements: 7 Things You Need to Qualify

 Content was accurate at the time of publication.

-An Employer Identification Number is the nine-digit number the IRS requires from business owners who pay employees.
-But even if it isn’t required, there are good reasons to still apply for an EIN: You could use an EIN to open a business bank account, apply for business licenses and business loans, and file tax returns.
+An employer identification number is the nine-digit number the IRS requires from business owners who pay employees.
+But even if it isn’t required, there are good reasons to still apply for an EIN: You can use an EIN to open a business bank account, apply for business licenses and business loans and file tax returns.
 It also allows business owners to give out a tax ID number that is different from their Social Security number.
 The main advantages of using an EIN in this case would be privacy and protection against identity theft.

 Businesses of all types are welcome to apply for an EIN.
 However, the IRS requires businesses to get an EIN if you:

-• Are involved with the following: trusts, with a few exceptions; IRAs; tax-exempt organizations; estates; real estate mortgage investment conduits; nonprofit organizations; farmers’ cooperatives; plan administrators
+• Are involved with the following: trusts, with a few exceptions; IRAs; tax-exempt organizations; estates; real estate mortgage investment conduits; nonprofit organizations; farmers’ cooperatives; or plan administrators.

 TIP: If the IRS considers you to be an employer, you’ll need an EIN.